 He is an avid advocate in the fight against impunity, and was a key figure in the establishment of the International Criminal Court.
 His career also includes work for the UN in the former Yugoslavia, following which he helped ensure the creation of a report documenting the causes of the genocide in Srebrenica.
 He has a reputation of working to unveil widespread human rights violations and steering countries away from victor’s justice.

-The award was presented at a ceremony in Berwaldhallen, Stockholm, on 25 November.
+The Stockholm Human Rights Award will be presented to Prince Zeid at a ceremony in Berwaldhallen, Stockholm, on 24 November.